syncfusion-content/blazor-docs/blazor/stepper/steps.md

 ## Validation

-Setting the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property to true for valid completion otherwise, set it to false.
-Indicates whether a step has met its required criteria.
-The default value is `false`.
+You can toggle the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property based on the application logic to success or error states.
+If the current step is invalid, it prevents the user from moving on to the next one.
+The default value is `null`.

+> Based on the stepper [StepType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_StepType) the validation icons will be displayed either in the step indicator or as part of the step label/text.

 ```cshtml